Bilalh/mplayer-last.fm-scrobbler/Daemon/Readme.md

 -------
 By editing the C file `#defines` and the ruby file's vars

-Keep track of play count
+Keep track of the play count
 ------------------------
 By doing `export USE_INCREMENT=true`, the scripts will keep track of play counts.
 Use `update_itunes_playcounts.rb` to add to iTunes's plays counts.